-The pile of clothes on that cold, tile floor was exceptionally large that night.
-The off-white layers of ticky-tacky paint was all that was left on the closet shelves.
-The poorly made and especially poorly assembled brown bookcase stood awkwardly erect and empty at the foot of the painfully small bed.
+The pile of clothes on the cold tile floor was exceptionally large that night.
+The off-white layers of ticky-tacky paint were all that was left on the closet shelves.
+The poorly made- and especially poorly assembled- brown bookcase stood awkwardly erect and empty at the foot of the painfully small bed.
 All my books had been meticulously organized, boxed, and shipped via media mail days before.

 The room couldn’t be more than an eight by six, but for the ten months prior it had been my own person fortress of solitude.
 I went to this concrete cave to study, to chat with friends back on the mainland via Skype, and to escape the tropical heat.
 It had just begun to feel like home, yet I was set to leave for good in the morning.
 All that was left to do was pack the heaping mountain of clothes which arose at the foot of the child-sized bed in front of the naked book case.

 That’s when I saw it: Fear’s Nightmare.
 As I reached down to grab the summit of mt.
 Procrastination, which was my neon green “Colegio” jersey, I saw, out of the corner of my eye, an actual monster under my bed.
 I hadn’t got a penetrating look at the horror but what I saw was sufficient.
 Maybe it was the tell tale slithering-creep that gave it away, or perhaps it was the dark silhouette that triggered memories of my college roommates’ rubber toy monster of the same ilk.
 I’m not quite sure what gave rise to my tacit surety- for such is the nature of tacit knowledge, after all- but In an instant I knew the genus of the vicious intruder.